openprovider/spawn/README.md

 ![Scheme](https://github.com/takama/spawn/blob/master/scheme/scheme.png)

+All GET requests from the Client will reproduce with a selected node.
+A node for GET requests will be selected by specified 'round-robin' and 'by priority' mode if they are active.
+All updates requests (PUT, POST, DELETE) will be repeated to every node or will be accumulated in the corresponded queue if the node is unreachable.

 If temporarily switch off the node 3 from the process, due to maintenance or network loss, the updates worker of the node 3 will be stopped automatically and all updates of the node 3 would begin to accumulate in the queue.
 After the end of maintenance work all accumulated updates will posted in the node 3.

 Embedded health checker makes possible to recover processing automatically.
-All GET requests will reproduce with a selected node.
-A node for GET requests will be selected by specified 'round-robin' and 'by priority' mode if they are active.
-All updates requests (PUT, POST, DELETE) will be repeated to every node or will be accumulated in the corresponded queue if the node is unreachable.

 The service has API to control of the nodes.
 So, if you setup the Spawn API on localhost:7118, you can use query below to show what nodes are configured: